Tariff Stacking in 2026: How to Calculate Your Real Duty Exposure

 If you thought a 15% tariff was straightforward, you haven't looked at the tariff code in detail.
 In 2026, importers face not one, not two, but often three or more tariffs layered on top of each other—what logistics pros call "tariff stacking."

-A single shipment can now be subject to: - Base MFN (Most Favored Nation) duties - Section 301 retaliation tariffs (China only) - Section 232 national security tariffs (steel and aluminum) - Section 122 universal tariff (effective February 24, 2026) - Possible countervailing duties (CVDs) and anti-dumping duties (ADDs)
+A single shipment can now be subject to: - Base MFN (Most Favored Nation) duties - Section 301 retaliation tariffs (China only) - Section 232 national security tariffs (steel, aluminum, and copper as of April 6, 2026) - Section 122 universal tariff (effective February 24, 2026) - Possible countervailing duties (CVDs) and anti-dumping duties (ADDs)

 The result?
-A product that looked profitable at a 15% duty rate can easily face 50–80%+ in total duty exposure once every layer is applied.
-If you're not calculating all of them, you're under-pricing your inventory and destroying margins.
+A product that looked profitable at a 15% duty rate can easily face 50–80%+ in total duty exposure once every applicable layer is calculated.
+If you're not modeling all of them, you're under-pricing your inventory and destroying margins.

 What Changed in Early 2026